 If you’ve resized and styled an image layer in your document, but want to replace the image itself, select it and choose Layer > Image > Replace….

 Reducing Image Size

-Adding lots of images into your document will increase its file size and slow Sketch down.
+Adding lots of images into your document will increase its file size and slow the Mac app down.
 To help with this, you can reduce the size of your images by choosing Layer > Image > Minimize File Size.

 Editing Bitmap Images